Magnum Mania!

 2 Higgins, Rick and T.C. do not appear in this episode.
 This is the only episode where Higgins and Rick do not make an appearance.
 T.C. misses three episodes total, including "Dead Man's Channel" (2.2) and "Who is Don Luis Higgins?"
 (6.19).

-4 Wow, Magnum had a half brother named "Joey" who was killed in Vietnam!?
+4 Magnum had a half brother named "Joey" who was killed in the Vietnam War!
 Based on the home movies shown, Thomas appeared to be about eight or nine years older than Joey.
 Joey was the son of his mother Katherine and his stepfather Frank Peterson.
-Magnum never mentioned Joey before, and he won't be mentioned again.
+Magnum never mentioned Joey before and he won't be mentioned again.

-5 During his trip to the mainland, Magnum visits the following places: Hampton Roads, Virginia (his hometown, and his first visit in 15 years), the Vietnam Memorial, and the Washington Monument.
+5 During his trip to the mainland, Magnum visits the following places: Hampton Roads ("Tidewater"), Virginia (his hometown, and his first visit in 15 years), the Vietnam Veterans Memorial, and the Washington Monument.

 6 Broadway legend Gwen Verdon begins her role as Katherine Peterson, Magnum's mother.
 She returns in "Forty" (7.17), "Infinity and Jelly Doughnuts" (8.1), "Resolutions" (8.12 & 8.13).
 Susan Blanchard originally played this role in the 1950s flashback sequences in "Home From the Sea" (4.1).
 Joe Regalbuto (Don Eddie Rice), Julie Cobb (Karen) and Brandon Call (Billy) will return for the show's finale "Resolutions" (8.12 & 8.13).